BNPworkshop/BNPworkshop.github.io/speaker_test.md

 </div>

-More details about her recent work, please check out <a href="http://www.tamarabroderick.com/">her website</a>.
+For more details about her recent work, please check out <a href="http://www.tamarabroderick.com/">her website</a>.